What is a Corporation?

 But, owners of a C-Corp can avoid the double taxation by paying themselves a salary OR year-end bonus that will leave the C-corp at earning $0 in income.

-If you take a salary from the C-corp, but not the total amount of profit that would bring income to $0, than both the Corp and the individual will be taxed, but it could be at a lower tax bracket, saving on taxes, rather than taking the full salary.
+If you take a salary from the C-corp, but not the total amount of profit that would bring income to $0, then both the Corporation and the individual will be taxed, but it could be at a lower tax bracket, saving on taxes, rather than taking the full salary.
 This is known as Income Splitting.

-Since C-Corps are NOTpPass through entities, profits and losses are not passed through to the shareholders individual tax return in a C-Corp, like they are in an Partnership, LLC, or S-corp.
+Since C-Corps are NOT Pass-through entities, profits and losses are not passed through to the shareholders’ individual tax return in a C-Corp, like they are in a Partnership, LLC, or S-corp.
 If a C-corp incurs a loss (cost is greater than earnings), the loss can be used to offset income taxes to the corporation that it paid in the last 2 years, or will pay in up to 20 years in the future.

 Qualified Personal Service Corporations: